Symplectic manifold: Submanifolds

-The conditions can also be defined by differential algebra using Poisson brackets.
-Let $I_N:= \{f: M \to \R : f|_N=0\}$ be the differential ideal of functions vanishing on $N$, then $N$ is isotropic iff $\{I_N, I_N\} \subset I_N$, coisotropic iff $\{I_N, C^\infty(M)\} \subset I_N$, Lagrangian iff the induced Poisson bracket on the quotient algebra $C^\infty(M) /I_N$ is zero, and symplectic iff the induced Poisson bracket on the quotient algebra $C^\infty(M) /I_N$ is nondegenerate.

 Lagrangian submanifolds

 Lagrangian submanifolds are the most important submanifolds.
 Weinstein proposed the "symplectic creed": Everything is a Lagrangian submanifold.
 By that, he means that everything in symplectic geometry is most naturally expressed in terms of Lagrangian submanifolds.

 A Lagrangian fibration of a symplectic manifold M is a fibration where all of the fibers are Lagrangian submanifolds.

 Given a submanifold $N \subset M$ of codimension 1, the characteristic line distribution on it is the duals to its tangent spaces: $T_p N^\omega$.
 If there also exists a Liouville vector field $X$ in a neighborhood of it that is transverse to it.
 In this case, let $\alpha := \omega(X, \cdot)|_N$, then $(N, \alpha)$ is a contact manifold, and we say it is a contact type submanifold.
 In this case, the Reeb vector field is tangent to the characteristic line distribution.